Moscow highlights for 2026: 19 must-see places for first-time visitors

-Disclaimer : this list is deliberatly “short”.
-Let’s be realistic, you probably don’t have weeks to spare (nor the will) to visit every single onion domes church and weird museums in the city.
+Disclaimer: This list is deliberately short.
+Let’s be realistic: you probably don’t have weeks to visit every onion-domed church or weird museum in the city.

 Like it ?
 Pin it !

-Красная площадь – One of the most iconic square in the world and a UNESCO site.
-A 5 in 1 where you can see some of Moscow’s highlights : the Kremlin, Saint Basil’s Cathedral, Lenin’s mausoleum, the State History museum and the GUM.
+One of the most iconic squares in the world and a UNESCO site.
+It’s basically a “5-in-1” where you can see Moscow highlights: the Kremlin, Saint Basil’s Cathedral, Lenin’s Mausoleum, the State Historical Museum, and the GUM.

-This is the central and main square of the city.
-Its name originally meant “beautiful square” (red & beautiful are same word in russian), nothing to do with the red of the Soviets.
-Back in the days the Kremlin was made of wood.
-It burnt plenty of times and in the 15th century it was rebuilt in red bricks.
+Fun fact: the name originally meant “beautiful square” (red & beautiful are the same word in Russian), so nothing to do with Soviet red.
+Back in the day, the Kremlin was wooden.
+It burned multiple times, and in the 15th century it was rebuilt in red bricks.

 Within its walls you will find 3 cathedrals, 2 churches, the Tsar’s bell and a few museums.
 Parts of the Kremlin are not open to visitors, there are governments offices.
 The State Duma is located elsewhere and Putin doesn’t live there.